Grant-Nelson/ThreeDart/CONTRIBUTING.md

    PR's can also be create prior to needed review to help view the changes while in progress, these should also be labelled with `WIP`

-8. Regarless of the number of external contributions this project is owned by SnowGremlin.
-External contibutions are strongly encouraged and desired.
+8. Regardless of the number of external contributions this project is owned by SnowGremlin.
+External contributions are strongly encouraged and desired.
    The protection of SnowGremlin LLC is extended to any contributor who has had code properly reviewed and merged into it